Metallic Taste

 Rifampin (Rifamate, Rifater, IsonaRif) for tuberculosis or to prevent bacterial meningitis

-To diagnose the underlying cause of a metallic taste, your doctor or licensed health care practitioner will ask you several questions about your symptoms.
+To diagnose the underlying cause of a metallic taste in your mouth, your doctor or licensed health care practitioner will ask you five common questions about your symptoms.